NathanKell/UADRealism/README.md

 In shiptype param or hull param, you can add `calCount_main` (or sec or ter).
 This takes either a single value, which is used always, or a set of year;count pairs, for example `calCount_sec(1890;2;1905;0;1915;1)` or `calCount_main(1)`.
 Anything in a hull's param will override the shipType value for that battery.
 Note that the year used is the year the hull unlocks, not the year the ship was designed.

 On a per-hull basis, TAF can also limit the maximum caliber the AI autodesigner is allowed to select for each battery.
 Add `ai_max_caliber_main(X)` (or sec or ter) to the hull's params, where X is the maximum caliber in inches that is allowed.
 This has no effect on the human player.
 Limits transfer down, so a main limit of 7in and a sec limit of 10in (or no sec limit at all) will still result in a sec limit of 7in.

+### Improved alliance mechanics
+Set taf_alliance_changes to 1 in params to enable modified alliance mechanics: When a nation A goes to war against a nation B, all A's allies declare war on B and B's allies immediately, and all B's allies declare war on A and A's allies immediately.
+If any nation is an ally of both A and B, it breaks its alliance with both and gets neutral relations with both.

 ### Replacement scrapping behavior
 The AI fleet scrapping behavior is optionally completely replaced.
 Now the AI will scrap ships based on their scrap score, which is their age minus (a coefficient times their build time in months).
 Mothballed ships have a bonus to their score.
 The target tonnage is determined with a minimum base tonnage (`min_fleet_tonnage_for_scrap`) which is increased by a coefficient times (shipbuilding capacity raised to a specified power).
 Enable by setting `taf_scrap_enable` to 1 in params, then tune using the following values: